meetmangukiya/blog/content/post/phase-1-mid.md

 responses from the files to the requests made in the code.
 Hence, it is a _vcr_ replaying and recording http _cassettes_.

-The review process was pretty quick, thanks to @fneu, @sils, @nkprince007 which are almost all the contributors of IGitt ATM.
+The review process was pretty quick, thanks to @fneu, @sils, @nkprince007,
+@jayvdb which are almost all the contributors of IGitt ATM.
 Since the review process was quick I can quickly integrate the same in my corobo plugin.
 It is awesome!

 Helpful Links: